openhab/openhabian/docs/openhabian-amanda.md

 ./transform/readme.txt
 ```

 You can then put the extracted files back in the correct location on your openhabian box.
 You do not even have to put back the amanda_data files since amanda will just build new indexes based on the new daily backups, just like it did the first time amanda was installed.
-It is highly recommended that you make an image backup of the openhabian box sd card as soon as it is fully back in operation.
-You may have to reinstall SNAPSHOT.jar binding files, reconfigure exim4 to receive the amanda backup emails and other settings or files not backed up by default by amanda.
+It is highly recommended that you make an image backup of the openhabian box SD card as soon as it is fully back in operation.
+You may have had to reinstall SNAPSHOT.jar binding files, reconfigure exim4 to receive the amanda backup emails and other settings or files not backed up by default by amanda.

-See https://major.io/2010/12/14/mounting-a-raw-partition-file-made-with-dd-or-dd_rescue-in-linux/ for more information.
-Here are examples of how to decode them.
-The very last example is for an image restore.
+Here are other examples of how to decode slots files, including the SD card where you are using amanda to back it up.

 ```
 [18:13:29] root@openhabianpi:/volatile/backup/slots/slot7# ls -l